 (iv) to take possession of property on school premises that appears to be lost, discarded or disused and, subject to any prescribed requirements for notice to be given, to dispose of the property as being the property of the department.

-120. Dealing with persons disrupting school premises
+120. Non-student disrupting school etc., powers to deal with

 (1) If an authorised person reasonably suspects that a person who is not a student at a government school —